YimikaD/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that pass result to another
+Script that convert a number from base 2 to base 10